VendelboNM/BarlONT/README.md

 ### BarlONT directive structure

 #### Pipeline directory: snakemake/barlont/workflow
-The pipeline directory contains the BarlONT snakemake pipeline such as rules, conda environments, scripts, etc. needed for running BarlONT.
+&nbsp;&nbsp;&nbsp;&nbsp;The pipeline directory contains the BarlONT snakemake pipeline such as rules, conda environments, scripts, etc. needed for running BarlONT.

 #### Run directory: snakemake/barlont_run
-The run directory (just a folder within the same directive as the barlont folder), contains the run output such as results, log and benchmark files generated during a BarlONT run or multiple runs.
+&nbsp;&nbsp;&nbsp;&nbsp;The run directory (just a folder within the same directive as the barlont folder), contains the run output such as results, log and benchmark files generated during a BarlONT run or multiple runs.
 This directive structure allows for multiple run directives to be generated and initiated using different run parameters or samples.

 <p>&nbsp;</p>